quiver-team/quiver-feature/README.md

 # Quiver-Feature
 Quiver-Feature is a high performance component for distributed feature collections.
-It is based on quiver.Feature and using RDMA for cross-machine data access.
+It is based on [Quiver](https://github.com/quiver-team/torch-quiver) and uses RDMA for cross-machine data access.

-Compared with [TensorPipe](https://github.com/pytorch/tensorpipe), Quiver-Feature has

 # Install